 No policy, rule, or regulation can be interpreted in a way that conflicts with a student’s protected rights under The United States Constitution or The Constitution of the State of Iowa.

 Nothing in this code can be interpreted to override a student’s right to Freedom of Expression under the First Amendment of The United States Constitution.
-In keeping with our values of diversity, equity, and inclusion, we note that the principle of “Freedom of Speech” does have recognized limits such that a student could be subject to discipline if that speech constitutes Threatening Behavior (E.10), Terroristic Threats (E.11), Harassment (Operations Manual II – Chapter 14).
+The principle of “Freedom of Speech” does have recognized limits such that a student could be subject to discipline if that speech constitutes Threatening Behavior (E.10), Terroristic Threats (E.11), Harassment (Operations Manual II – Chapter 14).

-The University’s Office of Institutional Equity is charged with implementation of equal opportunity, affirmative action, and diversity policies, including compliance with federal/state/local laws and university policy prohibiting discrimination based on protected classes.
+The University’s Office of Civil Rights Compliance is charged with coordinating response and compliance with federal/state/local laws and university policy prohibiting discrimination based on protected classes.

 4. Who is considered a “Student” for these purposes?